Skip to main content

 Where hospitality will not be offered, a member acting on behalf of TPR and meeting someone from another organisation over a ‘working meal’, should normally make clear when arranging the event that TPR is not ‘hosting’ it.
 In this situation the member would claim reimbursement only of their own personal expense.

-A board member or the Panel Chair may host a working lunch or dinner with outside bodies on behalf of TPR with the prior agreement of the Chair or the Chief Executive.
+A board member or the Panel Chair may host a working lunch or dinner with outside bodies on behalf of TPR with the prior agreement of the Chair or the CEO.
 The cost of a meal will be reimbursed up to a total of no more than £60 per head.
-The cost of alcoholic drinks will not be reimbursed.

-The Chief Executive and Chair when hosting a meeting may offer hospitality up to a total of £60 per head (this should not include alcoholic drinks).
+The CEO and Chair when hosting a meeting may offer hospitality up to a total of £60 per head.

 Receiving hospitality